 This processing plant was once one of the largest in Bone Valley consisting of over 10,000 acres.
 The facility closed down permanently in 2004, after 60 years of service.

-The property was purchased by a private owner at auction after closing.
+After closing, the property was purchased by a private owner at auction.
 According to the owner, since he purchased the facility, the grounds have been a target for vandals and thieves.
-As much as $3 million dollars worth of metal has been stolen from the plant.
+As much as $3 million dollars worth of metal has been stolen from the abandoned plant.
 There are no plans for the facility at this time.
-The property remains private and anyone caught on site will be viewed as trespassing.
+The property remains private and anyone caught on site will be considered trespassing.